amitchell05/100-days-of-code/log.md

 **Thoughts**: I'm relieved that I found my errors.
 Breaking things down into smaller pieces helped tremendously.

+### Day 21: September 11, 2020

+**Today's Progress**: I completed the reading and exercises about unit testing in my CoderGirl course.
+Also, I finished the 1st part of Bootstrap in Web Dev Bootcamp.

+**Thoughts**: I'm glad I solved them.
+I want to refactor my code for one of the exercises to make it prettier.

 ## Saved Example

 ### Day 1: June 27, Monday